Emily Dickinson Lexicon

 cheerful, adj. [see cheer, n.]

-Scientific; empirically substantiated; based on a physical law; resulting from the scientific study of the nature of matter.
+Scientific; material; natural; empirically substantiated; based on a law of physics; resulting from a logical study of matter.

 chemist, n.
-[16th c. chimist, < Fr. chimiste; see chemical, adj.; NW says “the wonderful art of making gold and silver, and all that should be found to be committed to the flames”.]
+[Fr. chimiste; NW says “the wonderful art of making gold and silver, and all that should be found to be committed to the flames”.]

 Physical scientist; one versed in the science of chemistry; one who investigates the physical properties of matter, often by exposing elements to fire.